archie-mckenzie/CustomGPT/README.md

 This creates an infinite loop, within which code will run repeatedly.
 This is so that the conversation can continue back-and-forth forever[^1].

 [^1]: In this case, the program will eventually halt because the messages array has outgrown what "gpt-3.5-turbo" can handle.
-A more sophisticated program might get around this by removing messages from the start of the array to make room for new messages at the end.
+A more sophisticated program might remove messages from the start of the array to make room for new messages at the end once it gets too long.

 `user_content = input()`